-2. Pregnancy Care Center Targeting Act (Rep. Skidmore/Sen. Book) HB 343/SB 256 restrictions and other onerous examination regulations and restriction on them, based on false and slanderous allegations against prolife pregnancy centers.
-Status: Neither bill has moved yet.
+2. Pregnancy Care Center Targeting Act (Rep. Skidmore/Sen. Book) HB 343/SB 256

 Description: This pair of bills seeks to target Florida's pregnancy care centers with additional regulations.
-This type of legislation has been used in other states to force prolife pregnancy resource centers out of operation, placing speech
+This type of legislation has been used in other states to force pro-life pregnancy resource centers out of operation, placing speech restrictions and other onerous examination regulations and restrictions on them, based on false and slanderous allegations.